IIIF/api/source/api/presentation/3.0/index.md

 ##### Collection
 {: #overview-collection}

 An ordered list of Manifests, and/or further Collections.
 Collections allow easy navigation among the Manifests in a hierarchical structure, potentially each with its own descriptive information.
+Collections might be used to model dynamic result sets from a search, fixed sets of related resources, or other groupings of Manifests for presentation.

 ##### AnnotationPage
 {: #overview-annotationpage}